 Index of Medieval all

-The middle register of the window illustrate the creation of Adam and Eve, the Forbidden Fruit, and the Fall.
+The top register of the window shows four scenes from the story of Noah and the flood.

 Cell 39 on the second floor of the San Marco convent was reserved for Cosimo de Medici.
 The fresco on the wall is the Adoration of the Magi by Benozzo Gozzoli.